aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-dapp.md

 3. Select your network as you did in the [Move module](first-move-module.md#step-2-create-an-account-and-fund-it) tutorial.

-4. When prompted for your private key, paste the private key from the Aptos Wallet that you copied earlier (minus the  `0x` prefix if included) and press **Return**.
+4. When prompted for your private key, paste the private key from the Aptos Wallet that you copied earlier and press **Return**.

 You will see output resembling: